Iran–Russia relations

-Russian President Vladimir Putin with Iranian Supreme Leader Ali Khamenei during a visit to Tehran, 19 July 2022.

-Relations between the Grand Duchy of Moscow and the Persian Empire (Iran) officially commenced in 1521, with the Rurikids and Safavids in power respectively.
+Relations between the Grand Duchy of Moscow and the Safavid Iran officially commenced in 1521, with the Rurikids and Safavids in power respectively.
 Past and present contact between Russia and Iran have long been complicatedly multi-faceted; often wavering between collaboration and rivalry.
 The two nations have a long history of geographic, economic, and socio-political interaction.
 Mutual relations have often been turbulent, and dormant at other times.

 Until 1720, on the surface, relations between Iran and Russia were largely friendly and the two operated on a level of equity.
 After 1720, with Peter the Great's attack on Iran and the establishment of the Russian Empire, the first of a long series of campaigns was initiated against Iran and the Caucasus.
-The Russian Empire had an oppressive role in Iran during the 19th and early 20th centuries which harmed Iran's development, and during most of the ensuing Soviet period, the shadow of the "big northern neighbour" continued to impend.
-Since the fall of the Soviet Union, the two nations have generally enjoyed very close cordial relations.
+The Russian Empire had an oppressive role in Iran during the 19th and early 20th centuries which harmed Iran's development, and during most of the ensuing Soviet period, the shadow of the "big northern neighbour" continued to impend, and the Soviet Union was referred to as "Lesser Satan" by first Iranian supreme leader Ruhollah Khomeini, citing its atheistic communist ideology.
+However, since the fall of the Soviet Union, the two nations have generally enjoyed very close cordial relations.
 Iran and Russia are strategic allies and form an axis in the Caucasus alongside Armenia.
-Iran and Russia are also military allies in the conflicts in Syria and Iraq and partners in Afghanistan and post-Soviet Central Asia.
-The Russian Federation is also the chief supplier of arms and weaponry to Iran.
+Iran and Russia are also military allies in the conflicts in Syria, Iraq, and Ukraine; and partners in Afghanistan and post-Soviet Central Asia.
+Russia is also the chief supplier of arms and weaponry to Iran.
 Due to international economic sanctions on Iran, Russia has become a key trading partner, especially in regard to the former's excess oil reserves.
 Currently Russia and Iran share a close economic and military alliance, and both countries are subject to heavy sanctions by most Western nations.

-Militarily, Iran is the only country in Western Asia that has been invited (in 2007) to join the Collective Security Treaty Organization, the Russia-based international treaty organization that parallels NATO.
+Militarily, Iran is the only country in West Asia that was offered—in 2007—to join the Collective Security Treaty Organization (CSTO), the Russia-based international treaty organization that parallels the North Atlantic Treaty Organization (NATO).
 As soon as he became president, Vladimir Putin pursued close friendship with Iran and deepened Russian military cooperation with Iran and Syria.
 In 2015, Putin ordered a military intervention in Syria, supporting the Assad regime and its Iranian allies with an aerial bombing campaign against the Syrian opposition.
 While much of the Iranian military uses Iranian-manufactured weapons and domestic hardware, Iran still purchases some weapons systems from Russia.
-In turn, Iran assisted Russia with its drone technology and other military technology during its invasion of Ukraine.
-American government officials and some security scholars believe the two countries have formed a "full-fledged defense partnership".
+In turn, Iran assisted Russia with its drone technology and other military technology during the Russo-Ukrainian war.
+U.S. government officials and some security scholars believe the two countries have formed a "full-fledged defense partnership".

 Iran has its embassy in Moscow and consulates in the cities of Astrakhan and Kazan.
 Russia has its embassy in Tehran, and consulates in Rasht and Isfahan.